The Science of Bliss Points in Food: Unlocking the Secret to Addiction

 3. Prioritise Protein

-Protein is the dominant player in the satiety equation, so ensure you get protein at every meal.
+Protein dominates the satiety equation, so prioritise protein-rich foods at every meal.
 This will leave you more satiated and less prone to snacking on less optimal foods between meals.
 In our Macros Masterclass, we guide our Optimisers to dial their protein % by prioritising protein and incrementally dialling back fat.

 4. Increase Nutrient Density